ElementalDev/rcollettsg.github.io/README.md

 ### Contact Me

-This section tells you how you can get a hold of me on social media, github and email.
+This section tells you how you can get a hold of me on social media, GitHub and email.

 ![Contact Me Section](Images/Readme/contact.png)